Innovative Medicines Canada’s members are working around the clock to find new treatments and vaccines to fight COVID-19.

 - Medicago announced the production of a viable vaccine candidate for COVID-19 which is undergoing preclinical testing for safety and efficacy.
 Funding received from the Government of Canada’s COVID-19 Response Fund for coronavirus research and the Government of Quebec, as announced on March 23, will allow Medicago to rapidly move forward on clinical trials to assess the safety and efficacy of the vaccine candidate and then quickly shift to scaling up production for pandemic response.

-- Merck knows from our experience in HIV and Ebola that science and collaboration are both essential to develop medicines and vaccines in a global public health emergency like the one we are facing now.
-They also know that the path to a new medicine or vaccine is not fast, nor is it easy.
-As was the case with many diseases, they are optimistic that our industry’s efforts will create new tools to combat this coronavirus.
-This pandemic underscores the need for their company and the industry to continue to invest in research for the greatest health threats.
+- Merck, and many other pharmaceutical companies, are actively engaged in scientific efforts to develop safe and effective therapeutics and vaccines against COVID-19.
+As a company, it has enormous experience in inventing antivirals and vaccines.
+Merck has shown with its Ebola virus vaccine that it knows what it takes to get a vaccine across the finish line in a global public health emergency like the one we are facing now.
+But, as we know all too well, the path to a new medicine or vaccine is not fast, and not easy.
+As was the case with Ebola virus, HIV and more, Merck is optimistic that industry’s efforts will create new tools to combat this coronavirus.
+This pandemic underscores the need for the company and industry to continue to invest in research for the greatest health threats.

 - Novartis is joining collaborative R&D efforts with the Bill & Melinda Gates Foundation, Wellcome, and Mastercard-supported COVID-19 Therapeutics Accelerator and a partnership with the Innovative Medicines Initiative (IMI).
 Novartis has also announced plans to initiate a Phase III clinical trial in collaboration with Incyte to evaluate the use of Jakavi for treatment of a type of severe immune overreaction called cytokine storm that can lead to life-threatening respiratory complications in patients with COVID-19.
 The proposed trial will assess Jakavi in patients with severe COVID-19 pneumonia as a result of SARS-CoV-2 infection.
 Given the rapid spread of the pandemic, and as plans for the study are finalized, Novartis also has set up an international compassionate use program for eligible patients, subject to local regulations, while ensuring there is enough Jakavi to go around for approved indications.